Pinterest Pixel

 1. Type the Current Time: Either input the current time manually in a cell (let’s say A2) in the format hh:mm AM/PM, or use the NOW() function to capture the current date and time by entering =NOW() into cell A1.

-2. Add 15 Minutes Using the TIME Function: In the adjacent cell (B2), use the formula =A2 + TIME(0, 15, 0).
-This adds zero hours, 15 minutes, and zero seconds to the time in cell A2.
+2. Add 15 Minutes Using the TIME Function: In the adjacent cell, use the formula =A2 + TIME(0, 15, 0).
+This adds 15 minutes to the time in cell A2.

 What Are Some Common Errors When Using Excel for Time Calculations?

-When using Excel for time calculations, users can encounter several common errors like incorrect time format, ignoring the 24-hour time system, mixing date and time, etc. Recognizing and understanding how to correct these mistakes can ensure accuracy in your spreadsheets.
+When using Excel for time calculations, users can encounter several common errors like incorrect time format, ignoring the 24-hour time system, mixing date and time, etc. Recognizing and understanding how to correct these mistakes so that there is accuracy in your spreadsheets.

-How do you round up to the nearest 15 minutes in Excel?
+How to round up to the nearest 15 minutes in Excel?

 In Excel, if you wish to round up a given time to the nearest 15-minute interval, you can use the CEILING function.
 This function rounds a number up to the nearest multiple of a specified significance.
 For a time value, the significance for a 15-minute interval is “0:15” or you can use the mathematical equivalent, which is 1/96 of a day (since one day has 1440 minutes and 15 minutes is 1/96 of that total).